 Nobody loves tax season but, with solar, tax day can actually be a reason to celebrate!
 The United States government offers a federal solar tax credit to owners of solar energy systems who meet certain requirements.
 Your state may also even offer additional solar incentives.
 Either way, it could mean more money in your pocket come April 15.

 Federal solar tax credit

 If you’re a homeowner and you own the solar energy system on your roof, you likely qualify for the Residential Renewable Energy Tax Credit.
-This is often referred to as the Solar Investment Tax Credit or ITC, which was first introduced in 2005 and originally planned to expire in 2007.
+This tax credit is often referred to as the Solar Investment Tax Credit or ITC, which was first introduced in 2005 and originally planned to expire in 2007.
 Congress has since extended the credit through 2022 for residential systems!
-A tax credit directly reduces to your total tax liability at the end of the year.
-If your federal tax liability does not meet the value of the tax credit, it will roll over to the following year.
+A solar tax credit directly reduces to your total tax liability at the end of the year.
+If your federal tax liability does not meet the value of the solar tax credit, it will roll over to the following year.
 This is not to be confused with a deduction which reduces the income amount used to calculate your tax due.

 The solar tax credit currently equals 30 percent of the cost to install your solar energy system.1 The qualified costs includes labor, assembly or original system installation, and wiring to connect the system to your home.
 For most, that translates to 30 percent of the entire cost of the rooftop solar system!
-To get the full 30 percent though, you need to have your system turned on by the end of 2019, meaning it’s installed and operational by then.
-If you decide to go solar after that date, you can still qualify for a credit before 2022 but the government is phasing the amount down so you’ll get a little bit less:
+To get the full 30 percent tax credit though, you need to have your system turned on by the end of 2019, meaning it’s installed and operational by then.
+If you decide to get solar after that date, you can still qualify for a credit before 2022 but the government is phasing the amount credit down so you’ll get a little bit less: